Full list of former Tories who have defected to Nigel Farage’s Reform

 Dame Andrea Jenkyns

 After a career as Conservative MP for Morely and Outwood from 2015 to May 2024, Dame Andrew left the party for Reform UK in November that same year.
-She later announced her candidacy for Reform in the 2025 election for the newly created Mayor of Greater Lincolnshire last year and joined the party’s decision making board.
+She later announced her candidacy for Reform in the 2025 election for the newly created position of Mayor of Greater Lincolnshire last year and joined the party’s decision-making board.

 Danny Kruger